Free Cell Phone Service - Discover Your Options!

 having one is a fundamental right.
 Particularly as pay phones

-have essentially become obsolete.
+are basically obsolete.
 It also helps people to

 keep in touch with loved ones while away from home.
 That way